pattern

 chillido, grito agudo

-Ex: The comedian 's joke caused shriek of laughter from the audience .El chiste del comediante provocó un **grito** de risa de la audiencia.
+Ex: The comedian 's joke caused a shriek of laughter from the audience .El chiste del comediante provocó un **grito** de risa de la audiencia.

 thrum